postmannen/actress/README.md

                     // in the DstNode field as the topic.
                     //
                     // NB: If for example MQTT is chosen as the communication protocol, we will
-                    // also need to define an MQTT received Actress/Process that will be able
+                    // also need to define an MQTT receiver Actress/Process that will be able
                     // to receive the event on the remote node.

 				case <-ctx.Done():